kvarak/dnd/docs/_Classes/barbarian.md

 ### Totem Spirit
 At 1st level when you adopt this path, you choose a totem animal.
 You must make or acquire a physical totem object - an amulet or similar adornment - that incorporates fur or feathers, claws, teeth, or bones of the animal.
 For example, if you have a bear totem spirit, you might be unusually hairy and thick skinned, or if your totem is the eagle, your eyes turn bright yellow.
 Your totem animal might be an animal related to those listed here but more appropriate to your homeland.
 For example, you could choose a hawk or vulture in place of an eagle.

-You gain the Animal handling skill.
+You gain 1 skill point to spend on Animal handling.
 Additionally you have advantage on Charisma checks when interacting with normal animals related to your totem spirit.

 ### Spirit Seeker
 Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts.
-At 3rd level you gain the ability to cast the *beast sense* and *speak with animals* spells, but only as rituals.
+You gain the ability to cast the *beast sense* and *speak with animals* spells, but only as rituals.

 ### Totemic Blessing
-Also at 3rd level, you gain a greater connection to your totem spirit.
-You gain a power based on your chosen animal.
+You gain a greater connection to your totem spirit, granting you a power based on your chosen animal.

 ### Aspect of the Beast
-At 6th level, you gain a magical benefit based on the totem animal of your choice.
+You gain a magical benefit based on the totem animal of your choice.
 You can choose the same animal you selected previously or a different one.

 ### Spirit Walker
-At 10th level, you can cast the *commune with nature* spell, but only as a ritual.
+You can cast the *commune with nature* spell, but only as a ritual.
 When you do so, a spiritual version of your totem animal appears to you to convey the information you seek.

 ### Totemic Attunement
-At 14th level, you gain a magical benefit based on the totem animal of your choice.
+You gain a magical benefit based on the totem animal of your choice.
 You can choose the same animal you selected previously or a different one, however, at least two of the selections must be from your totem animal.

 ## Totem animals